MicrosoftDocs/azure-stack-docs/azure-local/manage/azure-arc-vm-management-overview.md

 Consider the following limitations when managing Arc VMs on Azure Local:

-- Taking checkpoints on Arc VMs running on Azure Local using on-premises tools, such as Windows Admin Center or Hyper-V Manager, will adversely impact the cloud management of these Arc VMs.
+- Taking checkpoints on Arc VMs running on Azure Local using on-premises tools, such as Windows Admin Center or Hyper-V Manager, will adversely impact the management of these Arc VMs from Azure.
 - Updates to Arc VM configurations, such as vCPU, memory, adding/removing network interface or data disk via on-premises tools won't reflect on the Azure management plane.
 - Resource group move isn't supported for Arc VMs on Azure Local and its associated resources (such as network interfaces and disks).